mj-crabtree/unix-admin/logbooks/lab02.md

 If mounted, the kernel may try to perform read or write operations on the target media.
 Unmounting the media ensures there is no risk of the operating system accessing the device and interfering with the creation of a new filesystem.

-5. *How many inodes and blocks are created on the system?*
+5. *How many `inodes` and `blocks` are created on the system?*

-Assuming "the system" refers to the overal filesystem:
+Assuming "the system" refers to the system as a whole:

 ```bash
 [root@UWS ~]# df / -P